Table of contents

 - Step 1: Map your current workflows: Before you start updating, document all of your current HR processes.
 Talk to your human resource business partners (HRBPs) about any current bottlenecks, compliance gaps, or employee pain points so you know what to prioritize.

 - Step 2: Select tools based on strategic criteria: Look for an HR case management system that integrates with your existing project management solution, communication tools, HRIS system, and the rest of your tech stack.
-It should be highly scalable and offer advanced AI capabilities and enterprise-grade security.
+Consider tools that are highly scalable and offer advanced AI capabilities and enterprise-grade security.

-- Step 3: Configure workflows and permissions: Design workflows for each case type and assign granular routing protocols and user permission levels.
-Make sure data complies with employee privacy guidelines and is only accessible to those who actually need it.
+- Step 3: Configure workflows and permissions: Consider the workflows for different case type and granular routing protocols and user permission levels.
+Help support compliance with employee privacy guidelines by limiting access to sensitive data to authorized users based on role and business need.

 - Step 5: Monitor performance and optimize continuously: Use your system’s data analytics features to track key metrics and workflow efficiency.
 When bottlenecks or broken automations pop up, address them right away to build trust in the system.